cellajs/cella/frontend/src/query/README.md

 ### Why Some Queries Use Optimistic Updates

 Some queries use optimistic updates because they involve changes that can occur in offline mode.
-This allows users to continue interacting with the app even without an internet connection, as the UI is updated immediately, assuming the changes will be successfully applied once the connection is restored.
+This ensures that users can continue interacting with the app without noticeable delays, and any discrepancies between the local changes and server state can be resolved automatically or with minimal user intervention.